-Oil is down, stock markets are up and the political landscape is uncertain but GFG’s views are unchanged from our June 2016 Global Outlook
+Oil is down, stock markets are up and the political landscape is uncertain but GFG’s views are unchanged from our June 2016 Global Outlook report.

 Our views on the Brexit vote and implications for the global economy, financial markets, the U.S. economy and the Fed’s policy stance.

 This briefing presents our views on what the May 2016 jobs report means for employment trends and the Fed’s policy stance going forward.

 This briefing presents our views on recent market volatility in oil, stocks and exchange rates and how these markets will evolve in 2016.

 This briefing provides context to the recent stock market “collapse” in terms of the recent meteoric rise, the small share of household assets involved and the role of declining real estate investment.

 This briefing outlines our views on China’s geopolitical ambitions and economic rebalancing objectives, with key input from our expert China advisors.

 This briefing explains the impact of temporary effects dragging on first quarter U.S. GDP growth and highlights the strength of underlying growth.